 An annual performance fee (the "Performance Fee") will be calculated and accrued as at each Valuation Day at a rate of up to 20% of the Net New Appreciation attributable to each Share Class.
 The Performance Fee Period has the meaning given below.
-The Performance Fee will be calculated and accrued daily but payable annually on the last Valuation Day falling in March.
+The Performance Fee will be calculated and accrued daily but payable annually within the fortieth (40th) Business Day following the last Valuation Day falling in March.

-"Net New Appreciation" means the amount, if any, by which the net asset value of each Share Class (prior to the reduction of any accrued Performance Fee but after the reduction of any Performance Fees payable due to shareholder redemptions) at the end of the relevant Performance Fee Period exceeds the High Water Mark (as defined below).
+"Net New Appreciation" means the amount, if any, by which the net asset value of each Share Class (prior to the reduction of any accrued Performance Fee but after the reduction of any Performance Fees payable due to shareholder redemptions) at the end of the relevant Performance Fee Period exceeds, net of all costs (such as management fees or Administrative and Operating Costs), the High Water Mark (as defined below).

 "High Water Mark", calculated as at each Valuation Day, means the net asset value of each Share Class as of the most recent Performance Fee Day where a Performance Fee was paid by such relevant Share Class.
 The High Water Mark for each share class will be reduced pro rata by the amount of redemptions, dividends and distributions and then increased by the amount of any subscriptions on each Valuation Day within the relevant Performance Fee Period.
 For the purpose of calculating the Performance Fee, the net asset value of each Share Class will be calculated prior to reduction for any accrued Performance Fee.
 The Central Administrative Agent (in consultation with the Investment Manager) may also make related adjustments to the High Water Mark for the purpose of determining the High Water Mark to account for any other changes caused by subscriptions, redemptions, dividends, distributions, and other similar events.
+The performance reference period is equal to the whole life of the Sub-Fund.

-"Performance Fee Period" means, in respect of each Share, the period commencing from the later of (i) 26 August 2019 or (ii) the last time a Performance Fee was payable (or inception for the first performance fee period in respect of new Shares issued) and ending at the close of business on the last Valuation Day in March (the "Performance Fee Day") and thereafter each 12 month period commencing on the Business Day following the immediately preceding Performance Fee Day (as defined above) and ending as of the close of business on the last Valuation Day in March.
+"Performance Fee Period" means, in respect of each Share, the period from the last time a Performance Fee was payable (or inception for the first performance fee period in respect of new Shares issued) and ending at the close of business on the last Valuation Day in March (the "Performance Fee Day") and thereafter each 12 month period commencing on the Business Day following the immediately preceding Performance Fee Day (as defined above) and ending as of the close of business on the last Valuation Day in March.

-Calculated and accrued on each Valuation Day but payable annually, performance fees are liabilities in the relevant Share Class' accounts and incorporated into the official net asset value of the relevant Share Class.
+Calculated and accrued on each Valuation Day but payable annually within the fortieth (40th) Business Day following the last Valuation Day falling in March, performance fees are liabilities in the relevant Share Class' accounts and incorporated into the official net asset value of the relevant Share Class.
 If a shareholder redeems Shares part way through the relevant Performance Fee Period, a pro rata portion of the accrued performance fee liability at the immediately preceding Valuation Day shall become immediately due and payable.
+In case of a merger of the Sub-Fund with another existing sub-fund within the Fund or another UCITS, a pro rata portion of the accrued performance fee liability at the Valuation Day immediately preceding the effective date of such merger shall become immediately due and payable.
+However, no performance fee shall be due and payable where this Sub-Fund is merged with a newly established receiving UCITS or a sub-fund with no performance history and with an investment policy not substantially different from that of this Sub-Fund.
+In that case, the performance reference period of this Sub-Fund shall continue applying in the receiving UCITS or sub-fund.